mtov/engsoftmoderna/en/chapter2.md

 pair programming
 ([link](https://doi.org/10.1145/1414004.1414026)).
-Nearly 65% of developers positively answered the first question about whether pair programming is working well for them.
+Nearly 65% of developers positively answered the first question about whether pair programming works well for them.
 When asked about the benefits of pair programming, the answers were as follows: fewer bugs (62%), better code quality (45%), knowledge dissemination (40%), and learning opportunity with peers (40%).
 On the other hand,